-This paper has shown that large changes in mould level were responsible for surface quality problems, despite the slow rate at which they occurred.
-Therefore, a new mould level control system was implemented.
+This work has shown that large changes in mold level were responsible for surface quality problems, despite the slow rate at which they occurred.
+Thus, a new mold level control system was implemented [17].

-The mould level variations (approximately $\pm 10$ mm) depicted in Fig. 3 were representative of the control that was achieved with the old system that caused the surface defects in Figs. 1-5.
-The low-frequency level control problems likely arose from the downstream disturbances because the controller had been 'detuned'.
-Specifically, the mould level signal had been filtered (smoothed by a moving time average) in order to prevent over-sensitivity to sudden small changes in level, such as caused by sticking of the slide gate, which had the tendency of freezing in place during periods of inactivity.
+The mold level variations (approximately $\pm$ 10 mm) depicted in Fig. 3 were representative of the control that was achieved with the old system that caused the surface defects in Figs. 1-5.
+The low-frequency level control problems likely arose from the downstream disturbances because the controller had been "detuned".
+Specifically, the mold level signal had been filtered (smoothed by a moving time average) in order to prevent over-sensitivity to sudden small changes in level, such as caused by sticking of the slide gate, which had the tendency of freezing in place during periods of inactivity.

-A new system was installed that overcame the problem of slide gate sticking through the use of dithering.
+A new system was installed that overcame the problem of slide gate sticking through the use of dithering [17].
 This removed the need to detune the control system and eliminated the low frequency fluctuations.
-Figure 16 compares mould level signals of both the new and the old control systems.
+Figure 16 compares mold level signals of both the new and the old control systems.
 With the new system, the average amplitude of the fluctuations was reduced from around $\pm 10$ mm to $\pm 3$ mm.
-The average instantaneous rate of level fluctuation was unaffected by the change however, remaining at about 0.5 mm s-1.
+The average instantaneous rate of level fluctuation was unaffected by the change however, remaining at about 0.5 mm/s.